 Once you have considered the above into account, your task of choosing the right gravel should not be much of a problem.
 The rule of thumb is to start with around 2 inches of gravel for any type of freshwater aquarium.
 This is also considered the minimum and even the simplest of aquariums should not go below this threshold, as far as gravel and substrates are concerned.

-A tank of around 55 gallons having a measurement of around 49 inches by 12 inches would require roughly around 30 pounds of gravel for a bed that is of around one inch.
+A tank of around 55 gallons having a measurement of around 49 inches by 12 inches would require roughly around 30 pounds of gravel for a bed that is around one inch.
 Once this has been worked out, the rest becomes easy.
 You have to just multiply the depth making use of inches.
-To put it simply, for a two inch bed you would require 60 pounds of gravel.
+To put it simply, for a two-inch bed you would require 60 pounds of gravel.